-Motor learning is going to be the integration of processes of motor control through the use of practice and experience that we gain.
+Motor learning will be the integration of motor control processes through the use of practice and experience that we gain.

 This gives us the ability to perform movements skillfully.

-Internal feedback is the process of using the sensory information in the body for monitoring movement and the environment.
+Internal feedback is the process of using the sensory information in the body to monitor movement and the environment.
 It is a guide for steering the human movement system.

 External feedback is the information provided by an external source.

-These are things like the trainer cuing your movements or watching yourself perform in a mirror.
+These are things like the trainer during your movements or watching yourself perform in a mirror.

 The knowledge of results is used after completing the movement and informs us of the outcome of their performance.

-The knowledge of performance is the information provided about the quality of the movements done.
+The knowledge of performance is the information provided about the movements’ quality.

 The sarcomere is the functional unit of muscle.